MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Germany/how-to-set-up-sales-vat-advance-notifications-for-elster.md

     2. On the **Actions** tab, choose **Upload Elster Certificate**, and then specify the certificate file, such as Coala2019.pem.cer.

-    3. Choose **Upload PFX File**, and then specify the personal certificate file for this user, such as test\-soft\-pse.pfx.
+    3. Choose **Upload PFX File**, and then specify the personal certificate file for this user, such as test-soft-pse.pfx.

         > [!IMPORTANT]
         >  If data encryption is not already enabled, you must enable it before you proceed.
 For more information, see Data Encryption Management.